-- Healthcare professional who has earned an associate's degree from and accredited institution with a GPA of 2.5 or higher, calculated off of all schools attended. - Students must transfer the following courses: MTH105 (College Algebra); ALH155, ALH155L, ALH165, ALH165L or equivalent (Anatomy and Physiology I and II with labs); and SCI100 (Basic Nutrition) - Must hold an unencumbered professional healthcare provider license in PA - Submit two professional reference letters - Program is capped at 20 students.
+- Healthcare professional who has earned an associate's degree from an accredited institution with a GPA of 2.5 or higher at the institution awarding the degree. - Students must transfer the following courses: MTH105 (College Algebra); ALH155, ALH155L, ALH165, ALH165L or equivalent (Anatomy and Physiology I and II with labs); and SCI100 (Basic Nutrition) - Must hold an unencumbered professional healthcare provider license in PA - Submit two professional reference letters - Program is capped at 20 students.
 Students will be admitted based on the criteria above on a first come, first served basis.